 Today’s products are not only designed considering their functionality, but special consideration is given to their form and aesthetics which is crucial in the perception and reality of a quality product to the consumer.

-‘A’ Class surface definition.
-Class ‘A’ surface refers to those surfaces which are visible in a product.
+‘Definition: Class ‘A’ surface refers to those surfaces which are visible in a product.
 This service is primarily used in the automotive environment and increasingly in consumer goods.
 It is a requirement where aesthetics have a significant contribution.
-E.g. the exterior of automobiles are deemed Class-‘A’.
+E.g. the exterior of automobiles is deemed Class‘A’.

-Why would you require Class ‘A’ surfacing.
-We all know that today’s products are not only designed considering the functionality but special consideration is given to their form and aesthetics which is crucial in the perception and reality of a quality product to the consumer.
+Why would you require Class ‘A’ surfacing?
+We all know that today’s products are not only designed considering the functionality, but special consideration is given to their form and aesthetics which is crucial in the perception and reality of a quality product to the consumer.
 This quality is only possible with high-class finish and good forms.
-This is the reason why in design industries, Class ‘A’ surface are given more importance.
+This is the reason why in design industries, Class ‘A’ surface is given more importance.

 If you would like to discuss how the PES team can deliver Class ‘A’ Surfacing to your design or product and how this service could benefit you, or you would just like more information.
 Please contact us for a chat or e-mail and we will do our very best to support your requirements.

 Class ‘A’ surfaces are those aesthetic free form surfaces, which are visible surfaces either interior or exterior, having an optimal aesthetic shape and high surface quality.
 The ‘A’ class surfaces have continuous curvatures with no undesirable waviness.

 These surfaces are predominantly used in the automotive industry where aesthetic finish is crucial, however class ‘A’ surfacing is applied to many other sectors.